CogStream: Context-guided Streaming Video Question Answering: CogReasoner

 \subsection{Overall Training}

 CogReasoner is fine-tuned in two stages, centered around a shared LLM.
 First, to enhance Historic Dialogue Retrieval, this LLM is fine-tuned with a task-specific LoRA adapter on 100k+ text-only historical QA and current question combinations for precise QA selection.
-Second, for Video-text Interleave Reasoning, the visual encoder is frozen, while the projection layer and the same LLM are fine-tuned, the latter with a distinct LoRA adapter for end-to-end reasoning.
+Second, for Video-text Interleave Reasoning, the visual encoder is frozen, while the projection layer and the same LLM are fine-tuned, using a distinct LoRA adapter for end-to-end reasoning.
 This stage uses 48k+ QA pairs across 800+ videos, incorporating ground-truth preceding QA pairs and their selection status.
-Further details about training and inference are provided in Appendix.
+Further details about training and inference are in the Appendix.